T-Systems-MMS/otc-nextcloud/README.md

 To make the connection between the Database and your node possible, you need to follow this steps:

-1. Go to your created RDs
+1. Go to your created RDS
 2. Click on your choosed Security Group
 3. Click on Inbound Rules and change the Protocol "All" to the source _0.0.0.0_
    > You can also link to your created node, but this was not tested by us.

-### 5. Create SFS's for persistent shareable Volume
+### 5. Create SFS's as persistent shareable Volumes

 If the cluster is created you can create the persistent Volumes in your CCE.
 This is necessary for sharing data between the servers.
 Notice that we will create two different Scalable File Services.
 One for your config (this can be a small storage) and one for the data.
-The RDS acts as storage user-data, meta-data etc.
+The RDS acts as storage for user-data, meta-data etc.

 1. Go back to CCE, click on "Resource Management" on the left navbar and go to Storage
 2. Choose [Scalable File Service](https://docs.otc.t-systems.com/sfs/index.html) and create a SFS Disk